Friday, 20 January 2017

 More specifically Dow believes that most of the revisionist’s fire had been against Marxist historiography especially any understanding of the importance of any long-term causes of the English civil war.

 Even the use of the term radical to describe groups such as the Levellers had come under attack by historians as Glenn Burgess points out “it has been suggested - by Conal Condren and Jonathan Clark especially - that the term 'radicalism' should not be applied to phenomena that exist before the term itself was coined.
-Clark has pointed out that it applies "to a doctrine newly coined in England in the 1820s to describe a fusion of universal suffrage, Ricardian economics and programmatic atheism.
+Clark has pointed out that it refers "to a doctrine newly coined in England in the 1820s to describe a fusion of universal suffrage, Ricardian economics and programmatic atheism.
 To speak of an eighteenth - or a seventeenth-century radicalism is therefore as much of a solecism as to speak of an eighteenth- or a seventeenth-century fascism or Marxism”.
 His point is essential that in using the term to yoke together disparate phenomena with a common label, we create false or fictional histories and traditions.
 Condren suggests other objections.
 First, that 'radical' as a label risks miss-describing the language used by those so labeled.
 It attributes to them polemical and rhetorical strategies of subversion and opposition without considering whether such strategies were adopted.
 Secondly, the label risks miss-describing intentionality.
 Its application suggests an identity - that a person or group is knowingly and consciously 'radical' - whether appropriately or not

 She says “Hill’s picture of a radical plebeian culture cannot be ignored.
 The significance of his work and of other like-minded historians prompts the question: can radicalism be put into a new perspective which considers the convincing arguments of the conservative ‘revisionists’ but leaves room for the belief that there really was a ‘revolution’ in the 1640s and 1650s.